What Is Body Dysmorphic Disorder (BDD)/Body Dysmorphia?

 - Family Therapy

-The best treatment results occur with a combination of talk therapies and medications.
+Successful treatment results often occur with a combination of talk therapies and medications.
 When seeking treatment, individuals can opt for inpatient or outpatient rehab.
 Inpatient rehabilitation facilities provide patients medical supervision, medication, and access to support groups.
 Outpatient rehab offers counseling and other programs on a less restricted scheduled.
 Inpatient rehab is an amazing option for people ready to invest time and effort into recovery.
 Outpatient rehab is an excellent option for people interested in maintaining their regular schedule.
 When choosing between the two, it is best to remember that outpatient treatment typically has a lower success rate than inpatient rehab.

 Top 10 Rehab Questions